 VIDEO: The FirstWatch Media Crew has put together a great video depicting what we do and why we do it.
 You can view the video here: Central Texas Wing Video

-The Central Texas Wing hangar houses six CAF aircraft for which the Wing has maintenance and restoration responsibility: a very-rare flying P-39Q Bell “Airacobra”, the B-25 Mitchell “Yellow Rose”, a BT-13 “Valiant,"T-6 Texan" , a C-45 Expeditor, and the U-3A “Administrator”.
+The Central Texas Wing hangar houses four CAF aircraft for which the Wing has maintenance and restoration responsibility: a very-rare flying P-39Q Bell “Airacobra”, the B-25 Mitchell “Yellow Rose”, a BT-13 “Valiant” and the U-3A “Administrator”.

+Two other CAF aircraft are housed with us, the CAF replica “Kate” #310 from the movies Tora, Tora, Tora and Pearl Harbor and the Bell P-63F King Cobra.
 Other aircraft in the hangar are privately owned by CAF members, and used to support the missions of the CAF.
-Among these are 3 AT-6 Texan types, a Japanese Zero replica, built for the movie Tora, Tora, Tora, and a Lockheed T-33 “Shooting Star” jet trainer.
+Among these are 4 AT-6 Texan types, a Japanese Zero replica, built for the movie Tora, Tora, Tora, a Chinese-built CJ-6A trainer, the Beech T-34A “Mentor”, and a Lockheed T-33 “Shooting Star” jet trainer.